Brush Settings Panel

 The

-single color (the primary or secondary color depending on which button you
+apply a single color (the primary or secondary color depending on

 |